Going over a Python project structure up to a point where you can create a Python package.

 The contents of this file will appear both in GitHub (or any other git host) and PyPi.

 It's a great practice to write tests during the development process.
-This way you can check that you haven't broken anything.
-Each time that I add a new feature, I add tests, even though it sounds overkill, it is totally worth it.
-In this project, I'm using the built-in package unittest.
+This way, you can check that you haven't broken anything.
+Each time I add a new feature, I add tests; even though it sounds like overkill, it's totally worth it.

 - scripts/version_validation.sh: Makes sure that the provided release version accommodates with PEP 440 - Version Identification and Dependency Specification.
 It's being used as part of the CI/CD process, more on that in the next blog posts.

 - scripts/gh_create_release.sh: Create a new GitHub release via command-line (terminal).

 CI/CD, git And Docker Related

 We'll cover the use of each file in the next blog posts.

 - Dockerfile: The recipe for creating a Docker image of the package.